-My path to writing textbooks and resources really began with this website, so I would strongly recommend sharing resources online in some form to get your name known/ prove your value, if you wish to build a career in textbook writing.
+My path to writing textbooks and resources really began with a version of this website, so I would strongly recommend sharing resources online in some form to get your name known/ prove your value, if you wish to build a career in textbook writing.

-Here are some ideas for places to start or make approaches, although I will say that a lot of my work has come to me through word of mouth or via other connections.
-Also: being an examiner is a great way to build connections and expertise.
+Here are some ideas for places to start or make approaches, in the world of English teaching although I will say that a lot of my work has come to me through word of mouth or via other connections.
+Also: being an examiner is a great (if not the best) way to build connections and expertise.

-Submit to Teachit, bearing in mind that they’re looking above all for classroom-ready materials which don’t require explanation/contextualisation and which fit the latest specs.
+Submit to Teachit, bearing in mind that they’re looking above all for classroom-ready materials which don’t require explanation/ contextualisation and which fit the latest specs.
 Material you’ve used in your own classroom with your own students often needs adaptation in order to be suitable for other teachers to use.
-Be warned: they take a LONG time to get back to you (9 months + is not uncommon).
+Be warned: they can take a LONG time to get back to you (9 months + is not unheard of).

 Approach Emagazine, Mediamagazine, the English Review or other similar magazines with ideas for articles you could offer.
-Do not write an article without discussing it with them first, as you do not know what they’ve got ready for the next issue.
-The best way to judge how to write for these (or any) outlets is to read and analyse their contents for tone, address sentence length etc.
+Do not write an article without discussing it with them first, as you don’t know what they’ve got ready for the next issue.
+The best way to judge how to write for these (or any) outlets is to read and analyse their contents for tone, address, sentence length etc.

 For broader teaching ideas, the TES is also worth approaching.
 Again, look at stuff they’ve published recently to model yours on first, and approach them with a pitch before going in too deep, to make sure they haven’t already got a piece on exactly what you’re suggesting just about to go.

-If you have a blog/website, always cite this as a writing sample as well as sending any resources or articles you have produced/had published.
+If you have a blog/website, always cite this as a writing sample as well as sending any resources or articles you have produced or already had published.

 I thought it was about time I added more to my site as a writer and for writers.
 I’m concerned with writing in three main ways, so I’ll address all of those here: